firoj786/SingleTonClass_4_types_code/README.md

     private static SingletonDoubleCheckedLocking instance;
     private SingletonDoubleCheckedLocking() {}
     public static SingletonDoubleCheckedLocking getInstance() {
-        if(instance == null) {
+    //If the instance variable is null.
+If it is, then the code enters the if block. if(instance == null) {
-            synchronized (SingletonDoubleCheckedLocking.class) {
+        This line enters a synchronized block.
+This means that only one thread can execute the code inside the synchronized block at a time.
+The synchronized (SingletonDoubleCheckedLocking.class) statement locks the SingletonDoubleCheckedLocking class itself, preventing multiple threads from accessing the critical section simultaneously. synchronized (SingletonDoubleCheckedLocking.class) {
                 if(instance == null) {
                     instance = new SingletonDoubleCheckedLocking();